Skip to content

 • S2-2: engagement processes - on-site audits SMETA Sedex Members Ethical Trade Audit, employee surveys, vendor visits, BAFA reporting for German LkSG-bound parents

-• S2-3: grievance mechanisms - channel for vendor employees and local communities integrated with EU Whistleblower Directive 2019/1937 + UK PIDA 1998 (extended scope covering not only company employees but also vendor employees)
+• S2-3: grievance mechanisms - a channel for vendor employees and local communities, integrated with the EU Whistleblower Directive and the UK PIDA, whose scope reaches vendor employees as well as the company’s own

 • S2-4: corrective actions - violation correction identified by due diligence, corrective plan with vendor, monitoring progress, in extreme cases contract termination